 Radnor Township's operations are funded from three primary sources: Real Estate taxes, Act 511 business taxes, and all other revenue, led by permitting fees.
-The largest of these three sources historically have been the Act 511 taxes, which include Real Estate Transfer Taxes, Business Privilege Tax ("BPT"), and Mercantile Tax ("MT").
-Real Estate Transfer Taxes gauge the health of the local housing market.
-Revenue has fluctuated from year to year, but has remained strong, netting just over \$3.4 million last year.
+The largest of these three sources historically have been the Act 511 taxes, which include Real Estate Transfer Taxes, Business Privilege Tax ("BPT"), Mercantile Tax ("MT") and Local Services Tax ("LST").
+Real Estate Transfer Taxes are an indication of the health of the local housing market.
+Although revenue will fluctuate from year to year, this year saw a significant recovery from 2020 with over \$6.9 million in transfer tax revenue, a sharp increase from just over \$3.4 million in the prior year.
 BPT revenue reflects all commercial activity in Radnor, except retail, and represent the largest of the revenue sources in this grouping.
-Revenue has stepped down in each of the last five years despite steady license renewals and commercial expansion.
-Still, the revenue remains significant enough to cover operations, netting \$6.5 million, down slightly from \$6.6 million in 2019.
+Revenue, while declining in each of the prior five years, showed a healthy recovery in 2021, netting over \$8.6 million, up from \$6.5 million in 2020.
 MT revenue reflects all retail activity in Radnor.
-The Township typically receives revenue of roughly \$1.1 million per year with 2018 revenue jumping significantly to \$1,664,576, down slightly in 2019

-Chart 6 Program Expenses Five Year History \$46,000,000 \$45,000,000 \$44,000,000 \$43,000,000 \$42,000,000 \$41,000,000 \$40,000,000 \$39,000,000 \$38,000,000 2016 2017 2018 2019 2020 indicator of the development and redevelopment activity in Radnor and has had strong performance since 2014, notably in 2017 with Villanova's parking, dormitory and performing arts center development project and in 2018 and 2019 with the Penn Medicine redevelopment project.
-In 2020 we saw the decline in economic activity, consistent with the decline in business taxes related to the pandemic.
-The declining revenues were in part offset by decreased Program Expenses across all functions and programs of the governmental activities.
+The Township typically receives revenue of roughly \$1.1 million per year with 2018 revenue jumping significantly to \$1,664,576, down slightly in 2019 to \$1,354,330 and further decreased to just over \$1 million in 2020 and 2021.
+Finally, permitting revenue is an indicator of the economic development and redevelopment activity in Radnor and has had strong performance since 2014, notably in 2017 with Villanova's parking, dormitory and performing arts center development project and in 2018 and 2019 with the Penn Medicine redevelopment project.
+The decline we saw in the 2020 economic activity, consistent with the decline in business taxes related to the pandemic, has been partially offset by a modest recovery in 2021 economic activity, with license and permit revenue totaling just over \$3.9 million.